Mentor Program

 To become a mentee, you must be pursuing or intending to pursue a STEM major from the list above and be a first-year or second-year student, or a first-year transfer student.

-- Attend Women in STEM Peer Mentor Program events.
+• Participate in Women in STEM Peer Mentor Program large group events.

-- Participate in weekly meetings and activities scheduled by your mentor group.
+• Engage in weekly meetings and activities organized by your mentor group.

-- Seek guidance and advice from your mentor regarding your educational success.
+• Seek guidance and advice from your mentor to enhance your educational journey.

-- Learn from upper-class students who have been there.
+• Learn from experienced upper-class students who have navigated similar paths.

 Sign-ups for fall are due by the third Sunday in September.
 If you missed the fall semester sign-up deadline, you can join anytime during the school year and will be assigned a mentor.
 Email wistempeermp@uwplatt.edu if you have questions.